jasongrimes/jekyll-chapterbook/README.md

 ### Chapter links

-The `chapter-link.html` helper renders a link to the chapter with the specified `slug`, using its current title and (optionally) chapter number.
+The `chapter-link.html` helper renders a link to the chapter with the specified `slug`, using its current title and chapter number.

 ```markdown
 See {% include chapter-link.html slug="harmony-intro" %}.